denisraslov/react-spreadsheet-grid/README.md

 > `arrayOf(number)`

 Pass this array if you want initialize width of columns.
 A number value at every index should be a percent value of width for the column with the same index.
 For example, it could be `[ 50, 25, 25 ]`.
 Also, you can get it from `onColumnResize` callback to store somewhere and use for the next render to make columns stay with the same width.

+## How to customize CSS styles

+DOM-elements of the Table, Input and Select use static BEM-notation class names for the styles.
+You can redefine styles for these class names and customize styles of the components.

+The only exception, that you have to use `headerHeight` and `cellHeight` props to redefine height of the header and rows to not broke the scroll of the table.